elialbert/elialbert.github.com/_tech/2025-08-05-reolink-cameras-scrypted-llm-security-guards.md

 * when moved back outside on a cool day, still disconnected
 * when plugged into ethernet, less issues but still some
 * when unscrewed from wall, and pointed skyward, less issues but still some, but almost none

+I finally figured it out - between the Reolink app, the camera's onboard motion detection, and the various camera feeds opened by Home Assistant and Scrypted, I was maxing out the older cameras' on-board systems but *only while doing lots of motion detection.*\
+\
+Anyway I switched off of Scrypted and on to Frigate, set up a less intense feed system, and now everything is great.\
+\
+Finally had it working so then I set up [LLM Vision](https://llmvision.org/) as an action in Home Assistant and used it to write some custom automations that, using the camera's on-board person detection as a trigger, send a little clip to Claude Haiku to let me know if anything suspicious is happening along the side or back of my house.
+It push notifies and records an event in Frigate.
+So far nothing suspicious has happened (5-10 false positives tho...) at the cost of 2 cents per day.[](https://llmvision.org/)